 Jetskis often sit for 6 months at a time without being used.
 At the end of the season fill the tank with fuel and use a fuel stabilizer in it.
+Run the Jetski for a few minutes to get some new fuel into the injector rail.
 This will keep the fuel fresh longer.

 Every month start the PWC up for 1 minute only.
 This will cycle the fuel around the injectors.
 When fuel goes bad it will turn to jelly.
 You don’t want this in the injectors or carburetor on older models.

 You can also try squirting some starting fluid into the throttle body air intake port.
 If your Jet-ski fires up on starter fluid then you have a fuel issue.
 You can make your own starting fluid following this recipe.

 If your fuel pump fails then you are not going to pressurize the injectors to get fuel to the motor.
 The fuel pump is harder to check but a device called the Candoo Pro can help diagnose the problem.